 One thing I have always maintained is to first try and understand what the metrics I am using indicate and what are the pitfalls, I feel it’s important to understand that before I draw out conclusions based on it.

-You can access the script and data HERE.
+You can access the script and data in the repo.
 The script is stored in a jupyter notebook.
 The code is written so that you can run each block separately and follow along with the tutorial without having to make adjustments.
 It is a great starting point for those that are new to learning python.

 Y: In order to recreate this we will be using the mplsoccer library which is a great place to dive straight into visualizing your data.
 First step is to install and load packages, we will use pandas and numpy for basic data analysis and mplsoccer to plot it onto the pitch.
 Highlight-text is another package that allows you to customize your annotations and headings very easily.